PublicApiGenerator/PublicApiGenerator/README.md

 --verbose
 ```

-Detailed information about what's going on behind the scenes
+Detailed information about whats going on behind the scenes

 ```
 leave-artifacts